7. Validation: Assuring Data Integrity¶

-- Rules of the game—validation rules on entry and links types that hold details about an action can make sure chess moves, transactions, property transfers, and votes are legitimate.
+- Rules of the game—validation rules on connected graph data can make sure chess moves, transactions, property transfers, and votes are legitimate.

-- Privileges—validation rules on create, update, or remove actions on entries and links can define who gets to do what.
+- Privileges—validation rules that focus on the type of action (create, update, or remove) can define who gets to do what.

 How validation rules are defined¶

 A validation rule is simply a callback function in your zome code that takes an element and any supporting data required to validate it, analyzes it, and returns a result.
 The supporting data is called a validation package, and it can consist of any prior source chain data necessary to validate the element.
 The required validation package contents are specified per entry type and can be one of:

 - The full chain up to the element,